 The silent retreat brought out how attached we are to things.
 Thoughts, feelings, food, a way of doing things, our identity.
 We like to tell ourselves that this is who I am.
 Like I mentioned in this article, If you asked my closest friends and family to describe me they’d probably say 2 things:

 - A ridiculously hard worker

 When people label you in ways for so long you subconsciously strive to live up to those definitions.
 It’s a way to confirm your identity and protect your ego.
-If everyone sees you as those things and all of a sudden you display traits that do not represent those definitions – who are you?
+If everyone sees you like those things and all of a sudden you display traits that do not represent those definitions – who are you?

-In Buddhism the term anatta refers to the idea of a “non-self.”
+In Buddhism, the term anatta refers to the idea of a “non-self.”
 That there is no unchanging or permanent soul in human beings.
 We discussed this a bit on the retreat and I really like the concept.
 I’m not a nice guy but I can be.
 I’m not a hard worker but I can be.

 It sort of reminded me of Carol Dweck’s book Mindset: The New Psychology of Success and her discussion of a fixed and growth mindset.